pattern

 wordlist

-a trick-taking card game typically played by four players in partnerships, using a standard deck of cards, where players bid on the number of tricks they will win, and the goal is to fulfill their bids and score points through strategic card play
+a trick-taking card game typically played by two players, using a standard deck of cards, where players bid on the number of tricks they will win, and the goal is to fulfill their bids and score points through strategic card play

 daily words